Crave InfoTech's SAP Business Technology Platform (BTP) Roundtable

-PISCATAWAY, N.J., Sept.
-13, 2022 /PRNewswire/ -- Crave InfoTech has launched its SAP Business Technology Platform (BTP) roundtable.
+PUNE, India and PISCATAWAY, N.J., Sept.
+14, 2022 /PRNewswire/ -- Crave InfoTech has launched its SAP Business Technology Platform (BTP) roundtable.
 It is a series of 6 roundtables spread over the second half of 2022.
 This 3rd session is focused on SAP BTP, Side-by-Side Extensions, and keeping the Core clean.
 This roundtable would be conducted virtually and is slated for the 21st of September, 2022.
 In attendance would be dignitaries from SAP and industry leaders like Domino's.

 The roundtable is designed with the intent to push the envelope for a truly intelligent platform through SAP BTP backed by real-life industry use-cases.
 How can an enterprise boost overall process and operational efficiencies by (approx.) 35% and improve on-floor user adoption 3x to 5x?